CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module OPS.3.1 Outsourcing for Dienstleister.md

 In addition, a training course for the staff of the outsourcing customer should be planned during this phase.
 These will work in future on newly created interfaces.
 The outsourcing service provider should support this.
 The implementation of training and its sustainability are in the interest of the outsourcing service provider, as this can not provide its service to the agreed extent or with the required quality level due to insufficient additional work.
 This in turn can negatively affect the outsourcing relationship and thus the reputation of the outsourcing service provider.

 In the course of the migration, the test operation is of great importance.
 Especially for test purposes and in phases of heavy workload, "flexible" and "uncomplicated" solutions are often chosen, which are often uncertain.
 This should be avoided.
 For example, it should be ensured that productive data are not used as test data without special protection.
-This must be excluded by the security concept accordingly.The following aspects should be considered by the outsourcing service provider during the migration phase:
+This must be excluded by the security concept accordingly.
+The following aspects should be considered by the outsourcing service provider during the migration phase:

 * For the migration phase, a security concept must be created.
 * The outsourcing service provider has to define clear responsibilities and hierarchies for the migration phase.
 Clear leadership structures are a prerequisite.
 In addition, contact persons and responsibilities should also be defined at high levels.
 This is the only way to ensure that, if in doubt, action can be taken with appropriate emphasis.